daywiss/stepstate/README.md

   }
 ```

-## State Machine Steps
+## State Machine Handlers
-State machine steps require user defined functions to describe how state is handled at each state, transitioned and ended.
+State machine step handlers require user defined functions to describe how state is handled at each state,
+transitioned and ended.
 Transitions are returned as a string.
 If nothing is returned, the state will not change.
-State termination is signified
-but setting "done=true" on the stateful object.
-Once done, the object will no longer be sent through the state machine.
+State termination is signified but setting "done=true" on the stateful object.
+Once done, the object will no
+longer be sent through the state machine.
 Handlers can be async promises.
-Muating object can cause side effects, its recommended you clone it before
+Muating object can cause side effects,
-passing in.
+its recommended you clone it before passing in.

 ```js
   //you can return the next state